Reversible Poisson-Kirchhoff Systems: Proof of reversibility

 \begin{proof} The formula above is nothing more than a rearrangement of a product of terms where each one represents the probability of a local event which, put together, ensures that $D$ is indeed a drawing with skeleton $S$ chosen according to the Poisson-Kirchhoff dynamics.
 Let us analyse each term separately.
 First, the indicator functions $\ind{0< x_1 < \dots < x_{|\ttVE| +|\ttVB| + |\ttVT|}< a}$ and $\ind{0 < y_1 < \dots <y_{|\ttHE| + |\ttHB| + |\ttHT|}< b}$ ensure that the $(x_i)_{i}$'s and $(y_j)_{j}$'s are correctly ordered.
 Secondly, the terms $e^{-\left(\int_{\RR} g_V(s) \di s\right) a}$ and $e^{-\left(\int_{\RR} g_H(s) \di s\right) b}$ are respectively equal to the probabilities that there is no other entry on the bottom and left boundaries $[0,a] \times \{0\}$ and $\{0\} \times [0,b]$.
 Thirdly, each segment $\sigma = ((x_-,y_-), (x_+,y_+),s)\in D$ contributes to the product through the terms which represents the probability of non-splitting and non-turning along the segment $\sigma$ depending on whether it is vertical or horizontal.

 Finally, we look at the contribution to the density of each node $(x,y)$ and show how it can be decomposed into factors associated to each segment adjacent to the node, and to the node itself when it is a crossing, i.e.\ when $(x,y)$ belongs to $\CC$.
-We distinguish the following cases with respect to the node type, using the notations $s_N, s_E, s_S$ and $s_W$ for the sizes of the northern, eastern, southern and western segments which are adjacent to $(x,y)$: \begin{itemize} \item if $(x,y) \in \VE$, its northern segment $\sigma_N$, which is its only adjacent segment, gets the contribution $g_V(s_N) = g_V(s_N)^{\ind{(\sigma_N)_- \in \ttVE}}$ coming from the vertical entry of the boundary Poisson point process.
+We distinguish the following cases with respect to the node type, using the notation $s_N, s_E, s_S$ and $s_W$ for the sizes of the northern, eastern, southern and western segments which are adjacent to $(x,y)$: \begin{itemize} \item if $(x,y) \in \VE$, its northern segment $\sigma_N$, which is its only adjacent segment, gets the contribution $g_V(s_N) = g_V(s_N)^{\ind{(\sigma_N)_- \in \ttVE}}$ coming from the vertical entry of the boundary PPP.

 \item if $(x,y) \in \VS$, no contribution is assigned to the southern segment, which is its only adjacent segment, since it is an exit point.

 \item if $(x,y) \in \HB$, the term $\lambda_V(s_S) f(s_S,s_E) = p_V(s_S)\dfrac{g_H(s_E) g_V(s_S-s_E)}{g_V(s_S)}$ splits into three terms which are distributed on the three adjacent segments to $(x,y)$ as follows: \begin{itemize} \item the term $g_H(s_E) = g_H(s_E)^{\ind{(\sigma_{E})_- \in \ttHB}}$ on the eastern segment $\sigma_{E}$, \item the term $g_V(s_S - s_E) = g_V(s_N) = g_V(s_N)^{\ind{(\sigma_{N})_- \in \ttHB}}$ on the northern segment $\sigma_{N}$, \item the term $p_V(s_S)/g_V(s_S) = p_V(s_S)^{\ind{(\sigma_S)_+ \in \ttHB}} g_V(s_S)^{-\ind{(\sigma_S)_+ \in \ttHB}} $ on the western segment $\sigma_{S}$. \end{itemize}